Effects of Smoking Marijuana While Pregnant and How to Quit Weed Smoking Weed

 Inpatient treatment programs allow you to stay at a facility while you go through treatment.
 This amount of support and attention can help you properly address any underlying issues related to your marijuana use.
 Inpatient programs also offer a safe and medically supervised environment.
 If you are pregnant, this is especially important, as it ensures the safety of you and your baby.

 Outpatient programs are a wonderful option if you are unable to leave home and/or work while you go through treatment.
-Outpatient allows you the flexibility of receiving treatment a couple times a week and allows for periodic check-ins for therapy and medical monitoring.
+Outpatient allows you the flexibility of receiving treatment a couple times a week and attending periodic check-ins for therapy and medical monitoring.

 If you’re struggling with mental health issues like anxiety or depression, you can seek the help of a dual diagnosis program that will work to help you manage your condition while finding recovery from addiction.